 - A surgical error, such as operating on the wrong body part

-- Failure to obtain a full patient history
+- Failure to obtain a complete patient history

 - Anesthesia errors